gwen-interpreter/gwen-web/README.md

 Gwen-Web
 ========

-A [Gwen](https://github.com/gwen-interpreter/gwen/) interpreter that enables teams to automate front end web tests and repetitive online processes with [Gherkin](https://docs.cucumber.io/gherkin/reference/) feature specifications.
-A web engine interacts with [Selenium](http://www.seleniumhq.org/projects/webdriver) under the covers to perform operations and checks in browsers.
-All the standard Selenium locators are supported and you can additionally inject JavaScript in places where dynamically finding elements or running functions on web pages may be necessary.
+A [Gwen](https://github.com/gwen-interpreter/gwen/) interpreter that enables teams to automate web testing and robotic processing with [Gherkin](https://docs.cucumber.io/gherkin/reference/) feature specifications.
+Automation is achieved through Gherkin bindings called meta specs, composed with a prescribed DSL and maintained alongside your feature files.
+An embedded [Selenium](https://www.selenium.dev/) engine executes each step in your features according to your meta to automate operations in browsers for you.

 Get Started
 -----------